Via Flaminia: Remains

 Other notable Roman vestiges along the road, aside from those within the individual towns, include a pair of tower tombs between Bevagna and Foligno; and along the eastern branch of the Flaminia in particular, in the area between Spoleto and Trevi, many small Romanesque churches, partly built of reused Roman stone (spolia) — including a few inscriptions — mark the straight line of the road quite clearly.
-A small stretch of the road remains in the ruins of Carsulae where it passes through the impressive Arco di Traiano.
+A small stretch of the road remains in the ruins of Carsulae where it passes through the Arco di Traiano.

 Sport

 The road was used as part of the individual road race cycling event for the 1960 Summer Olympics in Rome.

 In Rome it runs past and gives its name to the Stadio Flaminio sports stadium.